 Nicecast has been superseded by Audio Hijack.
-While Nicecast may still work on older versions of macOS, it is no longer supported by the developer.
-You can find our Audio Hijack Guide Here.
+While Nicecast may still work on older versions of macOS, it's no longer supported by the developer.
+Instead, use Audio Hijack.

-You can download Nicecast here.
-Nicecast includes a 60 minute trial period per App launch.
+Download Nicecast.
+Nicecast includes a 60 minute trial period per app launch.
 You can purchase a license for longer broadcasts at the link above.

 Press CMD+2 on your keyboard to show the Server Window.

 There will be a 'drawer' on either the left or right of the window called 'Server'.

 Click the '+' button at the bottom to add a new server to the list.